SharifAmit/4SM/README.md

 # Usage
-4SM is web-based easy to use graphical interface for subcellular segmentation and analysis of spatiotemtfporal fluorescence signals using deep learning
+4SM is web-based easy to use graphical interface for subcellular segmentation and analysis of spatiotemporal fluorescence signals using deep learning

 ### Input:
 - **Note: 4SM supports only 8-bit gray-scale images of JPEG, PNG and TIFF formats**